manifold112/CoRE/README.md

 - **Qwen2-Audio-7B-Instruct**
 - **Kimi-Audio-7B-Instruct**

-### Evaluation protocol
+### Unified option-level scoring

-All methods are evaluated under a **unified option-level scoring protocol** based on **teacher-forced conditional log-likelihood** under a fixed answer template, which avoids generation-time decoding artifacts.
+All methods are evaluated under a **unified option-level scoring protocol**.
+For each candidate option, the score is computed using **teacher-forced conditional log-likelihood** under a fixed answer template.
+This avoids generation-time decoding artifacts and makes comparison across methods more stable.

+### Ordering robustness

 To assess robustness to answer-choice ordering, results are reported as **mean ± std** over **8 random answer-order permutations** per example.

 ---

-## Results
+## Main Results

 ### Top-1 accuracy (%) on DCASE 2025 Task 5 and AIR-Bench SoundQA